zentyal/zentyal/docs/en/user/firewall.rst

 normal configuration, its value will be *any*), the :guilabel:`target IP address` and, finally, the :guilabel:`destination port`, where the target host is to receive the requests, which may or may not be the same as the original.
+There is also a optional field called :guilabel:`description` that is useful to add a comment describing the purpose of the rule.

 .. image:: images/firewall/07-redirection.png
    :scale: 70